avocado-framework/avocado/docs/source/WritingTests.rst

   of ``self.log``.
 It lets you log debug, info, error and warning messages.
 * A parameter passing system (and fetching system) that can be accessed by means of ``self.params``.
-This is hooked to the Multiplexer, about which you can find that more information at :doc:`MultiplexConfig`.
+This is hooked to the Multiplexer, about which you can find that more information at :doc:`Mux`.

 Saving test generated (custom) data
 ===================================